The Fuji After Two Months

 The lens is fantastic.
 Built of metal, it looks and feels sturdy and mechanical, and it is very smooth.
 It’s equipped with optical image stabilisation and has three rings (for focus, zoom and aperture) and two switches to enable/disable optical image stabilisation and automatic aperture.
 It can do f/2.8 apertures at 18mm and f/4 at 55mm.

 Ergonomically, it’s not the best out there, it doesn’t sit in the hand as well as other cameras, but the manual controls make up for this.

 The camera is built of magnesium alloy, and that’s great, but the bottom is made of plastic, and that makes it feel cheap sometimes.

-While it’s that there’s an iOS app for the camera, it’s a bit wonky and badly designed.
+While it’s that there’s an iOS app for the camera and it’s useful, it’s also a bit wonky and badly designed.

-Video is not great, while it shoots at 1080p at 60 frames, the image is a too grainy and has a lot of aliasing, I guess that’s because of the weird pattern of color pixels in this sensor.
+Video is not great and although it shoots at 1080p at 60 frames per second, the image is too grainy and has a lot of aliasing, I’m guessing that’s because of the weird pattern of color pixels in Fujifilm’s X-Trans sensor.